jeffhowarth/eeprimer/src/04/apply/global_oceans.md

 ## Questions

 - How does the elevation of the ocean's floor relate to phytoplankton blooms?
-- How do sea surface temperatures and phytoplankton blooms change over seasons?
+- How does sea surface temperature relate to phytoplankton blooms?
 - How does one season differ from a long term average?
 - How do these anomalies in sea surface temperature relate to hurricanes?
 - How does SST relate to El Ni&ntilde;o and La Ni&ntilde;a events ([hint](https://psl.noaa.gov/enso/mei/){target=_blank})?
-- How does sea surface temperature relate to phytoplankton blooms ([hint](https://earthobservatory.nasa.gov/features/Phytoplankton){target=_blank})?
+- How do sea surface temperatures and phytoplankton blooms change over seasons([hint](https://earthobservatory.nasa.gov/features/Phytoplankton){target=_blank})?

 ## Goal